bitspittle/firebase-kotlin-bindings/README.md

 This project is a collection of bindings for working with various Firebase services in Kotlin/JS.

+*<span style="color:red">THIS PROJECT IS STILL VERY EXPERIMENTAL AND NOT READY FOR PUBLIC USE.</span>*

 The goal of these bindings are to provide a clean, Kotlin-idiomatic view of Firebase web services:
 * JavaScript methods that return `Promise`s are converted to `suspend fun`s in Kotlin
-* Extension methods are added to make types feel more object-oriented.
+* Class design is updated for an API that is more object-oriented.
-* Some methods which take JSON-objects in JavaScript are changed to take typed objects in Kotlin
+* Some methods which take in / return JSON-objects in JavaScript are changed to typed objects in Kotlin.
 * Constructor (factory) methods are added when possible to make constructing JavaScript interfaces with optional parameters easier.

 ## Gradle

-At the moment, this library is not publish.
+At the moment, this library is not published anywhere.
 To use it, clone this project, and then run

 ```bash
 $ ./gradlew publishToLocalMaven